 If using canned white navy beans, rinse and drain the beans well with cold water, then set the measured amount aside.
 Alternatively use cooked white navy beans (for tips on cooking dry beans, read this article).

 To roast, preheat the oven to 350 F or 177 C. Then further cut the acorn squash halves into 1 - 1.5 inch wide semi-circle slices.
 Spread these acorn squash slices evenly onto a foil lined baking sheet or a wide glass bakeware pan.
 Bake for about 40-50 minutes or until tender (can be pierced through with a fork).
 (Optional: brush the orange cut sides with a bit of olive oil before baking.)
 While the acorn squash is cooking, proceed with the next few steps.
+Then after the acorn squash slices are cooked through, remove them from the oven and let cool before cutting into cubes.

-Chop the onions, garlic and carrots.
+Meanwhile, chop the onions, garlic and carrots.

 Prepare pasta (or gluten-free alternative) according to package instructions.